 "I don't understand how it's curious," Hope said, still frowning deeply at his odd reaction.

-Hope left the shop with a shiver down her spine and she didn't look back.
+Hope thought that was a bit ironic, but she still left the shop with a shiver down her spine and she didn't look back.

 Hermione Granger was a very nice girl.
 She was always on time for class, always did the readings she was assigned, even if they were the most boring topics, and she loved to read.

 There was hardly a time that there wasn't a book in her arms, so maybe that was how Hermione found herself seeing a number of strange things she couldn't explain.
 But an overactive imagination couldn't explain half of the things she'd seen.